-Site name Green Field Site Type Possible Marl Pit
+Site name Green Field I Site Type Possible Marl Pit

-Source OS 1st edition map (1848); Aerial Photograph Jasair 4788/100 location is compared with the Tithe and OS 1st edition maps, it coincides a pond, now filled.
+Source OS 1st edition map (1848); Aerial Photograph Jasair 4788/100, Survey this location is compared with the Tithe and OS 1st edition maps, it coincides a pond, now in-filled.
 It was probably a former marl pit, which was for the extraction of clay, to be used on fields as a form of fertiliser.
 It lies within the study area.
+Field survey revealed a in-filled and undulating circular area, approximately 18m in diameter by

 Comment Aerial photographs show a circular feature in the field north of Stoney Lane.
-When this
+When